-Incomplete grades cannot be assigned except in the case of a real emergency.
+Incomplete grades will only be assigned in the case of a real emergency.
 In order to receive an incomplete, a student's course work must have been passing and the student must have completed at least half of the coursework for the semester.
 Incompletes should be made up within one year of the semester in which the grade of incomplete was assigned.
-If an incomplete is not made up prior to either the two year grade change deadline established by the University, or the student's expected graduation date, whichever is earlier, the "I" will be replaced with a grade calculated for the student based on the work completed and including zeroes for any work not completed.
+If an incomplete is not made up within two years, or prior to the student's expected graduation date or departure from the University, whichever is earlier, the "I" will be replaced with a grade calculated for the student based on the work completed and including zeroes for any work not completed.
+According to the University manual, arrangements to resolve an incomplete must be made by the midsemester following the semester in which the incomplete was received (for undergraduates).
+If a student fails to make such arrangements, the incomplete may be changed as described above as early as the end of the semester following the semester in which the incomplete was received.